leenath001/Portfolio-Analysis-/README.md

 # Portfolio-Analysis-
 Simulates portfolio performance using historical data and Geometric Brownian Motion (GBM) assumption.
-See functest.py for example of use case
+See main.py for example of use case

-Suppose that you have a portfolio consisting of AAPL, NVDA, GOOG, and META with 200 allocated to each, and you'd like to estimate your expected return for the week.
+Suppose that you have a portfolio consisting of AAPL, NVDA with 400 allocated to Apple and 200 allocated to Nvidia.
+You'd like to estimate your expected return for the week.
 This tool uses the GBM assumption and runs Monte-Carlo simulations to present the user with a distribution of returns.

 (1) Master_Data_Entry.xlsx
 *  To ensure accurate security simulation, we use historical data to glean estimates for return and volatility.
 Use https://www.nasdaq.com/market-activity/quotes/historical for data entry.
 Ensure time period is 1y.
 Sheet is formatted such that you can copy/paste data directly from download to sheet.
 Check last row to ensure data is correct.
 You may have to remove the last row.